Intro to Segments

 Segment daily, weekly, or monthly active users

-Heap comes with a set of predefined user segments for daily, weekly, and monthly active users.
-To learn more about how Heap measures these segments and how to set started with them, see How does Heap measure daily, weekly, and monthly active users?
+Use the What are my daily/weekly/monthly user counts? chart template to define your segments of daily, weekly, and monthly active users.
+To learn more about how Heap measures these segments and how to get started with them, see How does Heap measure daily, weekly, and monthly active users?

 Segment by users who started, stopped, or re-engaged with an event

-Heap offers a suggested report that allows you to define user segments based on whether users have just started, consistently, stopped, never or re-engaged with a certain event.
-See our Active Usage Analysis guide to learn more about what these segments measure and how to define them.
+Heap offers a chart template that allows you to create user segments based on whether users have just started, consistently, stopped, never, or re-engaged with a certain event.
+See our Active Usage Analysis guide to learn more about what these segments measure and how to create them.

-To create a segment, navigate to Definitions > Segments within Heap and click the + New Segment button.
-On the page that appears, define the name, category, and filters for your segment.
+To create a segment, navigate to Definitions > Segments and click Define segment.
+On the page that appears, add a name, category, and filters for your segment.

 A segment can be defined based on any combination of behavioral actions and user-level properties.
 See the examples below of popular types of segments you can create in Heap.